fgirardey/wp-shortly/README.md

 ### 0.1

-* New Feature: Filter the short circuit the default WordPress shortlink function.
+* New Feature: Filter and short circuit the default WordPress shortlink function.
 * New Feature: bit.ly API support.

 Author